Brendan Rodgers Preview, Player Props: Rockies vs. Dodgers

 - The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in the league.

-- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.10).
+- The Dodgers' 4.08 team ERA ranks 13th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.